9 Mushrooms That Help Protect the Liver

-An increasing chorus of research is finding that some edible and medicinal mushrooms can help the liver heal and protect the liver against many of the toxins that are now bombarding our livers.
+An increasing chorus of research is finding that some edible and medicinal mushrooms can help the liver heal.
+Certain mushrooms can also protect the liver against many of the toxins that are now bombarding our livers.

 When the liver is damaged by toxins such as alcohol, pharmaceuticals, preservatives, pesticides and other toxins, liver cells begin to produce enzymes such as aspartate aminotransferase (AST) and alanine aminotransferase (ALT) in an attempt to heal and remove the toxins.
 As liver cells become more damaged, fibrosis can occur, which can progress to a complete shutting down of the liver.

-According to the research some of the more productive medicinal mushrooms in terms of reducing liver damage include:
+According to these studies and others some of the more productive medicinal mushrooms in terms of reducing liver damage include:

 - Lentinula edodes (also known as Shiitake)